Understanding the inbound sales methodology

 inbound sales overview

-What is inbound sales?
+What is inbound selling?

-Inbound sales is a sales process that hones in on the prospective buyer’s challenges, pain points, priorities, and interests.
+Inbound selling is a sales process that hones in on the prospective buyer’s challenges, pain points, priorities, and interests.
 Contrary to traditional sales, inbound sales focuses less on pushing a product or service and closing a deal and more on educating, supporting, and guiding prospective buyers through the buying decision.

 Sales analysts estimate that in modern sales funnels, most B2B companies have already made a purchase decision before visiting a prospective provider’s website.
 This means an inbound salesperson’s job becomes nurturing the interest of the buyer through education, interaction, advocacy, and guidance.
-Inbound sales methodology teaches that, instead of focusing energy on closing a sale as soon as possible, inbound salespeople act as a trusted consultant, nurturing the client relationship from the awareness and consideration phases of the consumer journey to the close of the sale and beyond.
+Inbound sales methodology teaches that, instead of focusing energy on closing a sale as soon as possible, inbound salespeople act as a trusted consultant, strengthening the client relationship from the awareness and consideration phases of the consumer journey to the close of the sale and beyond.

 In inbound sales, every prospect receives a customized, personal approach in their interaction with a brand or company, all based on how they interact with the company’s product or service offerings and even accompanying content.
-This philosophy implies that with sophisticated data analysis, thorough and thoughtful application of this analysis, and the eventual closing of the sale, each prospective becomes not only a source of revenue but a supportive advocate for the company they are purchasing from.
+This philosophy implies that with sophisticated data analysis, thorough and thoughtful application of this analysis, and the eventual closing of the sale, each prospective client becomes not only a source of revenue but a supportive advocate for the company they are purchasing from.

 How do you succeed in inbound sales?